Category: Landlords, Lettings, New Homes, Residential

 What is Material Information?

 The Material Information regulations are part of the Consumer Protection from Unfair Trading Regulations which became law in 2008 (often known as the CPRs).
-All businesses in the UK have a legal duty not to omit information which is material to the average consumer’s transactional decision.
+All businesses in the UK have a legal duty not to omit information that is material to the average consumer’s transactional decision.

 Why are Material Information Parts B & C being introduced?

-For years it has been ambiguous about what information is material.
-For example, is it material that the phone signal is weak at the property?
-Or that there is a noisy road 100 metres away?
-Or that the property flooded 37 years ago?
 The National Trading Standards Estate and Letting Team has tried to reduce this ambiguity by issuing Parts A, B and C of the Material Information guidance.
 Part A came into force in 2022 and made it compulsory to publish information such as leasehold length, ground rent, length of tenancy and council tax band.
-Parts B & C are also now compulsory, and require more information from the property owner.
-See

 https://www.nationaltradingstandards.uk/news/full-material-information-guidance-published/